Eager to get started? Call us at 312-676-1315.

 Touchpoints aren’t what they used to be.

-There was a time in our history when touchpoints were…finite.
+There was a time in our history when customer journey touchpoints were…finite.
 We could list them easily and agree easily to what they were.
 The list might have 5-6 things on it for a sophisticated organization.
 When asked, ‘how does a prospect or customer interact with your brand?’ a brand team might list something like the following.

 1. advertising